christospi/christospi/README.md

 $ whois github.com/christospi
 ```

-I‘m Christos, a Backend-focused Software Engineer with a product mindset, driven to create software that inspires and empowers users.
+I‘m Christos, a backend-focused Software Engineer with a product mindset, driven to create software that inspires and empowers users.

 Currently working [@skroutz] as part of the awesome Search team 🔍 shaping users' search and discovery experience.